From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: GDP Forecasting with EN-MFESNs

 \subsection{Hyperparameter Sensitivity}

 In this subsection we examine the effectiveness of different model groups at a more granular level than the aggregate analysis in Section~\ref{section:forecast_perf}.
-For the $\alpha$RP ensembles, the total budget of $K=1000$ models is partitioned into subsets of $200$ MFESN specifications, each corresponding to a different distinct leak rate.
-It is therefore interesting to explore whether there is substantial variability in forecasting performance across these subsets.
+For the $\alpha$RP ensembles, the total budget of $K=1000$ models is partitioned into subsets of $200$ MFESN specifications, each corresponding to a distinct leak rate.
+This allows us to explore whether there is substantial variability in forecasting performance across these subsets.

-Figure~\ref{fig:plot_ecdf_by_leak_msfe_medium_seed_leak} contains the overlayed ECDFs of the $\alpha$RP ensemble models grouped by leak rate, displayed in different colors.
-The plots reveal a pronounced variability in behavior in both the $\alpha$ values and the model types.
-For S-MFESNs (types A and B), a leak rate of $\alpha = 0.7$ consistently dominates over all other choices, whereas both low and high values ($\alpha = 0.1$ and $\alpha = 0.9$) perform considerably worse than the ensemble as a whole.
-The patterns of M-MFESN ensembles are, however, generally more involved.
-For A- and B-type models, $\alpha=0.9$ produces the worst results by a wide margin.
-Low leak rates ($\alpha \in \{0.1, 0.3\}$) tend to degrade the high-performance MSFE experts, while also shrinking the upper tail.
-As a result, these leak rates produce MSFEs that are more concentrated around the median.
-In contrast, $\alpha = 0.5$ and $\alpha = 0.7$ appear to yield the best results overall.
+Figure~\ref{fig:plot_ecdf_by_leak_msfe_medium_seed_leak} displays the overlaid ECDFs of EN-MFESN-$\alpha$RP ensemble models grouped by leak rate.
+The plots reveal pronounced variability across both the leak rates $\alpha$ and model types.
+For S-MFESNs (types A and B), a leak rate of $\alpha = 0.7$ consistently dominates, whereas both low and high values ($\alpha = 0.1$ and $\alpha = 0.9$) perform considerably worse than the ensemble as a whole.
+The behavior of M-MFESN ensembles is more nuanced: For both A- and B-type models, $\alpha=0.9$ produces the worst results by a wide margin, while low leak rates ($\alpha \in \{0.1, 0.3\}$) degrade the high-performing experts and shrink the upper tail, compressing the distribution around the median.
+In contrast, $\alpha = 0.5$ and $\alpha = 0.7$ yield the best overall results.
 The first value uniformly dominates the total $\alpha$RP ECDF, while the second produces a pronounced rise up to approximately the 3$^\text{rd}$ decile, indicating that a substantial fraction of models populate the lower MSFE tail of the error distribution with this leak rate value.